From Sutliff Hall to the NFL, professional sales major will soon be on call for Commanders

 A group standing side by side.
 They are all wearing blue.

-Connections she made with the AJGA proved just as
+Connections that she made with the AJGA proved just as valuable.

 “The experience of being on the road all summer was unlike no other and has taught me so much not only about the business side of sports but about myself as well,” Fortune said.
 “Working closely with seven other interns for 11 weeks gave me the experience of working with different personality types and communication styles.”